 But even if Obama had been Lincolnesque — appealing to the better angels of our nature — his death at the hands of an assassin could still well be more pain and stress than our republic could stand.
 It's a good bet that close to 100 percent of blacks and a good percentage of others would believe that a demonic conspiracy brought him down.

 I have no reason to think such a conspiracy exists.
 It is clear, though, from the record of threats and fence jumpers and general mayhem in our society, that quite a few crazed killers might like to hurt the president.
 So fix the Secret Service — and do it fast!

 The agency has announced that it is installing pikes on top of the fence surrounding the White House.
 Good.
 It also has asked for $8 million to build a full-scale replica of the White House in suburban Maryland — the better to train agents.
 Please.
 They don't need more money.
 They need accountability.
 And that must start with the man who hires and fires the Secret Service chief: Barack Obama.

-To find out more about Mona Charen and read features by other Creators Syndicate columnists and cartoonists, visit the Creators Syndicate web page at www.creators.com.
+Mona Charen is a Senior Fellow at the Ethics and Public Policy Center.
+To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.

 COPYRIGHT 2015 CREATORS.COM